maiqkhan/met-museum-european-paintings-rag/README.md

-# 🎨 RAG Application for The Met European Paintings Collection
+# RAG Application for The Met European Paintings Collection

-## 📌 Project Overview
+## Project Overview
 This project is a **Retrieval-Augmented Generation (RAG) application** built for the **European Paintings Collection** at the **Metropolitan Museum of Art, New York**.
 The goal of the application is to allow users to **ask natural language questions** about paintings and receive **context-rich answers** sourced from the museum’s knowledge base.
+The application is best used to prepare for a visit to the museum to help

 ---